 The DPH has the statutory authority to provide subsidization in the form of grants, principal forgiveness, negative interest rates, or any combination thereof under CGS Section 22a-477(s)(2)(F).
-The federal DWSRF appropriation for FFY 2015 requires that not less than 20%, but not more than 30%, of the capitalization grant amount be used by the State to provide additional subsidization to eligible recipients in the form of grants, principal forgiveness, or negative interest loans, or any combination thereof.
-The DPH is therefore required to provide an equivalent of at least \$1,792,400, but not more than \$2,688,600, in subsidization.
+The federal DWSRF appropriation for FFY 2016 requires that 20% of the capitalization grant amount be used by the State to provide additional subsidization to eligible recipients in the form of grants, principal forgiveness, or negative interest loans, or any combination thereof.
+The DPH is therefore required to provide \$1,684,600 in subsidization.
 All subsidization will be provided in the form of loan principal forgiveness.

-The DPH expects to use at least 20% of the capitalization grant to subsidize certain qualifying drinking water projects.
+The DPH will use 20% of the capitalization grant to subsidize certain qualifying drinking water projects.
 All federal subsidy is expected to be distributed on a first come, first served basis until all the available funding has been awarded, based on the readiness of a project to proceed and the PWS to execute a funding agreement, with the exception of small systems, as described below.
 There is no guarantee that every project eligible for subsidy will actually receive subsidy.
 Projects funded under the EPGP are eligible to receive up to 25% or 45% of their total eligible project cost in subsidization, as described in Section IV.
-Other drinking water infrastructure projects on the SFY 2016 Fundable PPL are also eligible for subsidization, as outlined below:
+Other drinking water infrastructure projects on the SFY 2017 Fundable PPL are also eligible for subsidization, as outlined below:

-- a) Subsidization for small PWSs with EPGP projects, as described in Section IV, shall be reserved as long as funding agreements are drafted with DPH for those projects during SFY 2016. - b) Small PWSs will be eligible for up to 20% of the total eligible project cost in subsidization, as follows: - 1) A 10% subsidy, not to exceed a total of \$125,000 per project.
-These funds will not be reserved unless the PWS is pursuing an Asset Management Plan, as described in item 2 below. - 2) An additional 10% subsidy, not to exceed a total of \$125,000 per project, will be available to small systems on the SFY 2016 Fundable PPL that have an Asset Management Plan in place, or agree to prepare and implement such a plan as part of their DWSRF financial assistance agreement.
-In order to assist small PWS with producing a plan, the DPH will provide training opportunities at no cost to the system, as well as free onsite technical assistance, as needed, to complete and implement the Asset Management Plan.
-Subsidization shall be reserved for small PWSs that need and agree to prepare an Asset Management Plans as long as a funding agreement with DPH is drafted during SFY 2016 and that plan is completed.

-c) Large systems, defined as PWSs serving more than 10,000 people, with projects on the SFY 2016 Fundable PPL which meet the "Sustainability Planning" criteria (i.e. Water Supply Plans and/or Asset Management Plans) and "Affordability" criteria, as outlined in Sections IV and VI, respectively, of the PRS, will be eligible to receive up to 15% of their total eligible project cost, not to exceed \$450,000 per project, in subsidy.
+- a) Small PWSs will be eligible for up to 15% of the total eligible project cost in subsidization, not to exceed a total of \$375,000.
+This subsidization will be available to small systems on the SFY 2017 Fundable PPL that have an Asset Management Plan in place, or agree to prepare and implement such a plan as part of their DWSRF financial assistance agreement.
+Subsidization shall be reserved for small PWSs that need and agree to prepare an Asset Management Plan as long as a funding agreement with DPH is drafted during SFY 2017 and that plan is completed.
+In order to assist small PWS with producing a plan, the DPH is providing training opportunities at no cost to the system, as well as free onsite technical assistance, as needed, to complete and implement the Asset Management Plan. - b) Large systems, defined as PWSs serving more than 10,000 people, with projects on the SFY 2017 Fundable PPL which meet the "Sustainability Planning" criteria (i.e. Water Supply Plans and/or Asset Management Plans) and "Affordability" criteria, as outlined in Sections IV and VI, respectively, of the PRS, will be eligible to receive up to 10% of their total eligible project cost, not to exceed \$300,000 per project, in subsidy.